 In fact, we believe that the underlying data format should be as generic as possible, without requiring anatomy- or medical semantics.
 This abstraction opens the possibility of using the same format in other imaging fields, such as microscopy, astronomy, and satellite imaging.

 Our overriding philosophy is to avoid duplicating the information contained in any existing file format, but instead associating the information contained within them in new and different ways.

-Atlases are natually visual, and require visual tools to view.
+Atlases are naturally visual, and require visual tools to view.
 To validate our atlas data format, we have developed a prototype quality anatomy atlas viewer called the Open Anatomy Browser (OABrowser).
 OABrowser uses WebGL through the THREEJS library and is currently built using Angular 1 application architecture and UI components.

 Currently, OABrowser is designed for desktop use and hasn’t been optimized for mobile viewers.
 We are planning the design of the next generation viewer that will include mobile support, at least at the tablet level.